zaferkucuk/Oover/PROJECT_STATUS.md

 - Validate all existing tables against documented schema
 - Identify missing columns, constraints, and indexes
 - Document schema inconsistencies and data issues
-- Create consolidated migration for all fixes
+- Create and execute consolidated migration
 - NO new features, NO UI changes, NO backend code

 **Deliverables**: